Constitution for the University of the Third Age Adelaide

 … as approved at the Annual General Meeting on 21 April 2023

-The name of the Association shall be The University of the Third Age — Adelaide Incorporated otherwise known as U3AA and hereinafter called the Association.
+The name of the Association shall be The University of the Third Age Adelaide Incorporated otherwise known as U3AA and hereinafter called the Association.

-‘board’ means the board of management of the Association
+‘Board’ means the board of management of the Association

 ‘the Act’ means the Associations Incorporation Act 1985

-3. Objects or Purposes of the Association
+3. Purposes of the Association

 4. Powers of the Association

-(a) Do anything incidental to the attainment of all or any of its objectives; and
+The Association shall have all the powers conferred by Section 25 of the Act and may: (a) Do anything incidental to the attainment of all or any of its objectives; and

-(b) Become a member or an associate of, or otherwise join, any other body incorporated under the Associations Incorporation Act 1985, if, and only if, the board is satisfied that doing so would be in the best interests of the Association’s members and that:
+(b) Become a member or an associate of, or otherwise join, any other body incorporated under the Associations Incorporation Act 1985, provided that the board is satisfied that doing so would be in the best interests of the Association’s members and that:

 (ii) the Association would not be likely to prejudice its independence by becoming a member or an associate of the body.

-(a) Ordinary Members
+(a) Financial Members

 (b) Life Members

-(i) The board may confer on any person the status of Life Member of the Association, either of its own volition or on the recommendation of someone other than the person, if the person has given the Association, whether continuously or otherwise:
+(i) The Board may confer on any person the status of Life Member of the Association, either of its own volition or on the recommendation of someone other than the person, if the person has given the Association, whether continuously or otherwise: